Academic Information

 Unofficial Transcript Request

-- Unofficial transcripts may only be obtained in Self Service or in person with photo I.D. in the Whitworth Registrar's Office.
+Unofficial transcripts may only be obtained in Self-Service or in person with photo ID in the Whitworth Office of the University Registrar.

 Please allow at least one week of processing time during the term and two weeks at the beginning or end of a term (September, December, February and May).